Vedic Face Reading

 Those vertical lines between your eyebrows—the "11s"—are far more than just "frown lines."
 In facial analysis, this area is the command center for the liver and spleen.

 When these lines appear, they are often a physical signature of a simmering Pitta fire.
-The vertical line on the right side is directly linked to the liver; it often emerges when we are harboring repressed anger or frustration.
-The line on the left side is the domain of the spleen, reflecting deep-rooted worry or a taxed immune system.
+The vertical line on the right side is directly linked to the liver; it often appears when we harbor repressed anger or frustration.
+The line on the left side represents the spleen's domain, reflecting deep-rooted worry or a taxed immune system.

 "A single, centered line often reflects skepticism, judgment, or irritability...
 These lines call for cooling Pitta, supporting liver and spleen function, and releasing anger or frustration before they progress into deeper imbalance."